Vernazza, Cinque Terre, Italy. fokke baarssen/Shutterstock

 Manarola

-Vibes: Arguably the prettiest part of Cinque Terre, cutesy Manarola has cottages stacked up and over the cliffs, as well as the area's loveliest main street, which spirals down a canyon to the water's edge.
+Vibes: Arguably the prettiest part of Cinque Terre, Manarola has cottages stacked up and over the cliffs, as well a picture-perfect main street that spirals down a canyon to the water’s edge.

-See: Take the footpath forking upwards from the north side of the village to find yourself immersed in cliffside vineyards with spectacular sea views.
+See: Take the footpath forking upward from the north side of the village to find yourself immersed in cliffside vineyards with spectacular sea views.

-Stay: Posidonia is a sweet guesthouse with wonderful owners in the quiet, higher part of the village.
+Stay: Posidonia is a sweet guesthouse with wonderful owners in the quieter, higher part of the village.

 Corniglia

-Vibes: Tiny Corniglia, perched high above the seas, is the only clifftop village in the region.
+Vibes: Perched high above the sea, Corniglia is the only clifftop village in the region.
 From up here, you can see all of Cinque Terre.

 See: Take in the views as you climb (or, easier, descend) the 383 steps between the sea-level train station and the village.

-Eat: Dai Luca offers panini, foccacia and street food for snacks or meals on the run, while the wine bar Terra Rossa has a lovely selection of local dishes and drinks overlooking a pretty garden.
-A Cantina de Mananan is a lovely osteria (cafe) in the village serving the best Cinque Terre ingredients.
+Eat: Dai Luca offers panini, focaccia and street food as snacks or meals on the run, while wine bar Terra Rossa has a lovely selection of local dishes and drinks overlooking a pretty garden.
+A Cantina de Mananan is a lovely osteria (cafe) in the village serving dishes made from the best Cinque Terre ingredients.

 Stay: Il Carugio di Corniglia has rooms and apartments overlooking the sea.